brunocalderonh/brunocalderonh.github.io/_pages/about.md

   - /about.html
 ---

 My name is Bruno Calderón Hernández.
 I hold a Master’s in Applied Economics from ITAM and am currently in the process of completing a Master’s in Economic Theory.
-My primary research interests lie in Applied, Development, Labor, Urban, and Trade Economics as well as Macroeconomic Forecasting.
-Additionally, I specialize in causal inference methods.
+My primary research interests lie in causal inference, applied econometrics, and politcal economic.
+I'm very interested in studying the causal mechanisms of industrial policies, and their impact on socioeconomic well-being.

 As a researcher, my ultimate goal is to better understand the underlying structures and mechanisms that perpetuate poverty and inequality, particularly in underdeveloped regions of the world.